-That’s why we’ve put together five tips a guitar player can utilize to help making songs easier to write.
-Ultimately, using these tips should build your songwriting confidence so you can truly show how multi-faceted all artists really are!
+That being said, we put together five tips a guitar player can utilize to help make songwriting easier.
+Ultimately, using these tips should build your songwriting confidence so you can truly show how multi-faceted you are as an artist!

-Thinking big picture in terms of composition simply means stepping out of the singular space many guitar players inhabit when it comes to a song.
+Thinking about the big picture in terms of composition simply means stepping out of the singular space many guitar players inhabit when it comes to a song.
 What is the whole song instead of just the guitar part?

-A guitar player playing chords is one thing.
-Thinking about the compositional relationship between chords opens up an entire world to the instrumentalist.
+Playing chords on the guitar is one thing.
+Thinking about the compositional relationship between those chords opens up an entire world to the instrumentalist.
 It’s helpful to think of chords and series of chords as opposed to melodies to gain a complete command of how a song will sound.

-When we say “think concept” we really mean “what’s the song about”?
-Whether the song is about a former love interest or about something completely nonsensical, hammering down what exactly the song is about will give you the basis to start meditating on what actual lyrics will express those ideas.
+When we say “concept” we really mean “what’s the song about”?
+Was it a former love interest or maybe something completely nonsensical.
+Hammer down exactly what the song is about.
+Give yourself the basis to start meditating on actual lyrics to express those ideas.

-One of the most important factors in determining what your song will sound like is how you want the piece to impact the listener.
-After all, why write a song if you don’t want to have someone – even just your girlfriend – hear it?
+One of the most important factors to determine how your song will sound is how you would like the piece to impact the listener.

-You’ll notice there are tons of songs out there that are incredibly catchy and poppy, but about really depressing topics.
-There are also incredibly happy songs that sound depressing.
-This level of nuance gives us such incredible songs as Elvis Costello’s “Alison” and The Beatles’ “Happiness is a Warm Gun”.
-Thinking about how you want you song to impact the listener leads to many creative avenues that can leave listeners – and even yourself – surprised.
+You’ll notice there are tons of songs out there that are incredibly light and catchy about depressing topics.
+On the other side, there are incredibly happy songs that sound depressing.
+This level of nuance gives us incredible songs like Elvis Costello’s “Alison” and The Beatles’ “Happiness is a Warm Gun.”
+Think about how you would like your song to impact the listener.
+This leads to many creative avenues that can leave you and your listeners pleasantly surprised.